akumar771/Parallel-computing/Lectures/lectures_01/lecture_01.md

 * Chapter 1, 7 and start chapter 8 from **Advanced Programming in the UNIX environment**
 * **UNIX Programming Tools** - should be mostly revision
 * **Assignment 1** Description
-* **COSC330/530 Unit Information and Assessment Overview** - Pay Special Attention to the Assessment and Study Plan
+* **XXX Unit Information and Assessment Overview** - Pay Special Attention to the Assessment and Study Plan

 ---